Hey, just at a poll in Israel, 9 out of 10, Israelis backed the campaign in southern Lebanon.

 Based on my years in Florida of dodging these things, I have evolved my own scientific research and study of patterns.

-If it's uh if it hits New York, you're in big trouble.
+If it's, well, if it hits New York, you're in big trouble.

-Um not this and they have to be pretty powerful, but it will expose the inequality of uh of economic circumstances in New York, no question about it.
+This is going to have to be pretty powerful, but it will expose the inequality of economic circumstances in New York, no question about it.

-Debbie Schlossel, well-known columnist babe out of Detroit, sends an interesting note.
+Debbie Schlussel, well-known columnist babe out of Detroit, sends an interesting note.

-And this is a very interesting note from uh from from uh Debbie.
+And this is a very interesting note from Debbie.

-One thing lost in all the press coverage of the whining Americans who uh went to Lebanon of their own accord, and now want us to pick up the tab to get them out.
+One thing lost in all the press coverage of the whining Americans who went to Lebanon of their own accord and now want us to pick up the tab to get them out.

 The majority of Americans in Lebanon are Hezbollah supporters.